 - Successful completion of at least your 2B academic term before departure

-- Rank among the top half of your class or have a Waterloo Engineering minimum overall average of 70% with no failed courses; however,
+- Rank among the top half of your class or have a Waterloo Engineering minimum overall average of 80% with no failed courses for students in architecture, biomedical, computer, electrical, management, mechanical, mechatronics, nanotechnology, software, and systems design or a minimum overall overage of 70% for students in chemical, civil, environmental, and geological.

 - Be "in good standing" with regard to work terms